zio/zio/docs/reference/state/concurrent-state-management.md

 sidebar_label: "Concurrent"
 ---

+In concurrent programming, we can categorize state management into two general approaches:

+1. **Global Shared State**- ZIO provides the `Ref` data type for managing global states that are shared across all fibers and can be updated and accessed concurrently.

+2. **Fiber-local State**— ZIO provides two data types called `Fiberref` and `ZState` that can be used to maintain the state in a concurrent environment, but each fiber has its own state.
+Their states are not shared between other fibers.
+This prevents them from clobbering each other's state.

+## Global Shared State

 One of the common use cases for `Ref` is to manage the state of applications, especially in concurrent environments.
 We can use the `Ref` data type, which is a purely functional description of a mutable reference.

 > **Note:**